Vietnam.vn - Nền tảng quảng bá Việt Nam

 Biden even told MSNBC on Saturday that a major attack on Rafah was a “red line” for Israel, warning: “I would cut off all the weapons so they wouldn’t have Iron Dome to protect them.”

-Politico quoted Netanyahu as saying on Sunday that Israeli forces would enter Rafah, adding: "You know, I have a red line.
+Politico quoted Netanyahu on Sunday as saying that Israeli forces would enter Rafah, adding: "You know, I have a red line.
 You know what the red line is, that October 7 will not happen again.
 Never again."

 Bild newspaper quoted Prime Minister Netanyahu as saying that three-quarters of Hamas battalions had been destroyed and stopping the attack now would only allow the Palestinian militant group to regroup.